 The establishment has been licensed by the HTA since August 2006.
-This was the establishment's eighth inspection; the last inspection took place in March 2022.
+This was the establishment's seventh inspection; the last inspection took place in January 2023.

-There have been no significant changes to the licence arrangements or the activities carried out under the licence since the previous inspection.
+The establishment has recently commissioned a new clean room facility.
+There have been no other significant changes to the licence arrangements since the previous inspection.